 Free Plans for Stitch and Glue Boatbuilding

-Some free boatbuilding plans are very good, others are less so.
+Some free boatbuilding plans are very good, others are worth exactly what you pay for them.
 If you choose to use free boat plans, do your homework, and try to find others who have built from the plans.
-Its a good idea to check the measurements and to build a model from the free plans just to make sure you understand the process.
+There are many Yahoo and Facebook groups out there.
+It's worth it to do a search.
+It's a good idea to check the measurements and to build a model from the free plans just to make sure you understand the process.

 Stitch and glue plans are good wooden boat plans for beginners.

 Making a model will pay back later and save you time when you build because you will have figured out how the boat goes together.

 Your model will also help you decide if you like the look of the boat BEFORE you spend a lot of time and money building a wooden boat from scratch.

 In a more complex boat, free is not always less expensive because the designer of bought plans will usually have taken the time to give you better instructions, material layouts, and is often available to answer questions.